 Similar to rotation transformation the value of $\phi$ should be fixed for a specific transform.

-Shear transformation kind of tilts one of the axes.
-For example if $\tan(\phi) = 1$ and we are using shear x, then the y coordinates of all of the points are shifted by the value of a x coordinate.
+Shear transformation kind of tilts one of the axes, this results in moving everything parallel to the other axis in 2D or axes (plane) in 3D.
+For example, if we use shear-x, then the points are moving parallel to the x axis by $\tan(\phi) \cdot y$.
+If our $\tan(\phi) = 1$ then the x coordinates of all of the points are shifted by the exact value of their y coordinates.
 You can test it out in the example on the right.